Nantong Jiangsu, China Travel Guide

 Nantong's accessibility infrastructure steadily improves, especially in newer developments.

-Modern infrastructure, like metro stations, shopping malls, and international hotels, feature improved accessibility with elevators and ramps.
+Modern infrastructure, like metro stations, shopping malls, and international hotels, feature improved access with elevators and wheelchair ramps.

-The newer Nantong Train stations generally have elevators and ramps.
+The newer Nantong Train stations generally have elevators and wheelchair ramps.
 Some major attractions are working on improving accessibility.

-Contact local tourism bureaus or international hotels beforehand for particular accessibility details and assistance.
+Reach out to local tourism bureaus or international hotels beforehand for particular accessibility details and assistance.